-Would inbound marketing work for large eCommerce sites like Zappos, Newegg, and Target?
-How about nicheeCommercee sites that only sell a few products to a targeted group of consumers?
+Would inbound marketing work for large eCommerce sites such as Zappos, Newegg, and Target?
+How about niche eCommerce sites that only sell a few products to a targeted group of consumers?
 Can inbound work for eCommerce sites that peddle commodities?

 Non-eCommerce Inbound Marketing

-It’s generally accepted that good inbound marketing is a combination of three things: demand generation, lead capture and lead nurturing.
+Good inbound marketing is a combination of three things: demand generation, lead capture, and lead nurturing.

-Lead capture is deployed using calls-to-action and landing pages that contain a unique value proposition that has no monetary cost to the consumer.
-Lead nurturing is designed to help guide leads through their buying decision process over time.
+Calls-to-action and landing pages are two of the most-used means for lead capture.
+These contain a unique value proposition that has no monetary cost to the consumer.
+Effective lead nurturing should guide leads through their buying decision process over time.

 1. Traditional Inbound (Learn More/Buy Later)

 For some eCommerce companies the strategy outlined above aligns perfectly with its goals, product/service offerings, and target market.
-Niche companies like Lauren’s Hope and GoodbyeCrutches utilize traditional inbound marketing.
+Niche companies such as Lauren’s Hope and GoodbyeCrutches utilize traditional inbound marketing.
 They shift the focus from buy now to learn more.

-The content described above is distributed via search, social channels, and others in an attempt to generate demand.
-Lead capture via an intangible value proposition is relatively gracile, but newsletter signups, mobile app downloads, coupons and wish lists all serve as free intangible value propositions to capture non-customers as leads.
+The content described above is distributed via search, social channels, and other channels.
+Its purpose is to generate demand.
+Lead capture via an intangible value proposition is relatively gracile, but newsletter signups, mobile app downloads, coupons, and wish lists all serve as free intangible value propositions to capture non-customers as leads.

-Lead nurturing with product driven inbound marketing isn’t very stratified.
+Lead nurturing with product-driven inbound marketing isn’t very stratified.
 In the cases where the sales cycle is very short, like commodities, there’s no need to segment leads by where they reside in the sales cycle.
-Generally, lead nurturing is product focused and sits at the bottom of the funnel (like coupons, specials, product announcements and contests).
+Generally, a focus on products is used to generate leads.
+It sits at the bottom of the funnel (like coupons, specials, product announcements, and contests).

 3. Hybrid Inbound (Learn More or Buy Now)